Meditation for February 24th

 Goal

 Being okay is just a sign of being stuck, so flailing around is the best way to continue down the enlightened path.
 Okay is worse than not okay.
-To continue growing you should always not be okay.
+To continue growing, you should never be okay.
 Not being okay means you will get more love and attention from your family and peers.
 Being okay will bring you only isolation and stunted growth.

 Make up pain if you have to.